BookHeaven/BookHeaven.Reader/README.md

 - It won't work as standalone, it needs to connect to a Server instance to get the books (not planned, but might happen eventually)
 - Single page layout only (again, not planned, but might add better support for landscape eventually)
 - No dictionary, no notes nor highlights
-- Supports epub files only
+- Supports epub and PDF files only

 > [!NOTE]
 > If you haven't setup the Server yet, [check out this quick guide](https://bookheaven.ggarrido.dev/getting-started) to get started!